The future of unhappiness

 Our society encourages to 'push through' at all costs, regardless of how you are coping in life.
 If you become unmotivated in the modern economical system, you are shipped off to mental health departments, where you're made to feel that there is something wrong with you.

-If you consider how our lives are planned out for us by society for example; go to school in preparation for the real world, then work 80% of your life in hope that one day you will be able to retire and live how you want, then it makes sense that people ‘get over it’.
-If you really contemplate this life we have created for ourselves, a life that completely revolves around making money and monetary wealth, then you will soon see how ridiculously archaic our society and system are.
+If you consider how our lives are planned out for us by society for example; go to school in preparation for the real world, then work 80% of your life in hope that one day you will be able to retire and live how you want, then it makes sense that people 'get over it'.
+If you really contemplate this life we have created for ourselves, a life that completely revolves around making money and monetary wealth, then you will soon see how ridiculously archaic both our society and system is.

 When we are so focused on making money to be financially secure, we start revolving our whole existence in acquiring 'wants' and fulfilling desire.
 The desire loop is a continual chase, because desire only provides short term gratification and doesn't nourish the soul.
 Once you have fulfilled a desire, the emptiness appears, and a new desire is needed to 'fill the hole'.

 This continual chase for money or even making ends meet, distracts us from the true meaning of life and interferes with our self-connection.
 In the pursuit of making money, working hard, paying bills and financial responsibility, stress is created which we endure.
 This stress accumulates in our body until it cannot cope any longer and many find themselves turning to an addiction or a distraction.
 Eg. Drugs, alcohol, shopping, digital, sex, pornography, or it may manifest as physical illness.

 You only need to look at the rising numbers of anxiety and depression statistics in order to see that our way of living doesn't serve us anymore.
 Chasing financial freedom is only about self, but in a superficial way, it doesn‚Äôt support our need to fulfil our collective purpose and true nature.
 It divides, rather than uniting us.